 Everyone will love the taste of these wholesomely delicious dessert cakes, especially when they're homemade and tastefully decorated for the festivities.

-These festive dessert cakes are perfect for serving to guests on any special occasion, not just at Christmas.
-Make one of these old fashioned layer cakes today and delight your friends and family.
+And these festive layer cakes are perfect for serving on any special occasion, not just at Christmas.
+Make one of these old fashioned layer cakes today and enjoy a special treat.

 Mom's Recipe Scrapbooks (c.
 1920s)

 1/3 cup butter, 1 cup sugar, 2 eggs, 1 teaspoon vanilla extract, 1 cup milk, 2 cups pastry, or bread flour, 3 teaspoons baking powder, 1/4 teaspoon salt.

 Cream butter well; add sugar; add yolks of eggs and vanilla; mix well; add milk, then flour, baking powder, and salt which have been sifted together; mix in beaten egg whites.

 Bake in 3 greased and floured layer tins in moderate oven at 375ºF about 20 minutes.
 Put cake together with optional Frosty Fruit Filling and cover thickly with Frosty White Icing.
 Makes 3 layers baked in 8-inch pans.

 2-1/2 cups granulated sugar, 3/4 cup boiling water, 1 teaspoon baking

 powder, 1 teaspoon lemon juice, whites of 2 eggs.